The FACES of Tennessee Williams

 Dunsi grew up in China and went on to receive his BA in scene design from the Central Academy of Drama in Beijing, his MA in theatre History and Stage Design from Stanford University, and his MFA in scene design from University of Illinois at Urbana-Champing.

-He has designed both Off-Broadway as well as at regional theatres across the country and began working with TWStL in 2017.
+He has designed both Off-Broadway and at regional theatres across the country.
+He began working with TWStL in 2017.

 "It feels great to work with TWStL.
 Creativity and imagination are highly encouraged and supported.
 A designer's dream indeed."